ashutoshmjain/gita/src/mathuraChap02.md

 In last hundred years, education has seen tremendous growth.
 The modern online platforms have come a long way, but most of the innovations deal with grownups.
 Despite thousands of years, the bootstrapping of human mind is almost unaltered.
 We might use an iPad to show our toddlers the picture, sound and text; but it is still A for Apple - a written symbol and a sound simultaneously associating with a real world object.

-This three-dimensional reference model - sound, text, and sensory confirmation (visual and touch) -  is central to training the large language models that we carry in our brains - consciousness.
+This three-dimensional reference model - sound, text, and sensory confirmation (audio, visual and touch) -  is central to training the large language models that we carry in our brains - consciousness.
 It is order of magnitude potent than the speech only model that was the basis of barter value exchange - limited to synchronous dialog.

 </div>